CalistusO/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 TASK 4: A function that prints a string, in reverse, followed by a new line.

-TASK 5: A good engineer thinks in reverse and asks himself about the stylistic consequences of the components and systems he proposes

-Write a function that reverses a string.
+TASK 5: A function that reverses a string.

-    Prototype: void rev_string(char *s);

-6. Half the lies they tell about me aren't true
+TASK 6: Half the lies they tell about me aren't true

 Write a function that prints every other character of a string, starting with the first character, followed by a new line.